near/core-contracts/lockup/README.md

 ///
 /// When the vesting is terminated and there are deficit of the tokens on the account, the
-/// deficit amount of tokens has to be unstaked and withdrawn from the staking pool. pub fn termination_prepare_to_withdraw(&mut self) -> bool;
+/// deficit amount of tokens has to be unstaked and withdrawn from the staking pool.
+/// Should be invoked twice:
+/// 1.
+First, to unstake everything from the staking pool;
+/// 2.
+Second, after 4 epochs (48 hours) to prepare to withdraw.
+pub fn termination_prepare_to_withdraw(&mut self) -> bool;

 /// FOUNDATION'S METHOD